-Young Carers are children and young people under 18 who provide or intend to provide care for another person of any age, except where that care is provided for payment, pursuant to a contract or as voluntary work.
+Young Carers are children and young people under 18 who provide or intend to provide care for another person of any age, except where that care is paid for or carried out as voluntary work.

 Young Carers can face many challenges because of their caring role.
 They can be forced to grow up early and miss out on the same opportunities as their peers because they care for family members who are disabled, chronically ill, or for adults who are experiencing problems with poor mental health, drugs or alcohol.

-Young Carers often miss school because of their caring responsibilities at home which can have a negative impact on the rest of their lives.
+Young Carers often miss school because of their caring responsibilities at home which can have a negative impact on their future plans.
+They are also at an increased risk of mental health problems because of the added pressure to their lives.
 Commonly, Young Carers are caring for relatives without teachers and other professionals knowing.